Vignes Mourthi

 Vignes s/o Mourthi (21 March 1980 – 26 September 2003) was a Malaysian convicted drug trafficker who was found guilty of trafficking 27.65 grams of diamorphine on 20 September 2001.
 After the end of his trial in August 2002, Vignes and his accomplice Moorthy a/l Angappan (also a Malaysian) were both sentenced to death since the death penalty was mandatory for the amount trafficked by the duo.
 Despite the immense evidence against him, Vignes maintained his innocence and appealed many times to overturn his conviction and sentence.
 Ultimately, Vignes was put to death alongside Moorthy as scheduled on 26 September 2003.
-His execution remained a controversy even in the aftermath due to his insistent claims of innocence despite the lack of error behind his conviction.
+His execution remained a controversy even in the aftermath due to his insistent claims of innocence.

 Biography

 Vignes Mourthi was a Malaysian born in the Malaysian state of Perak on 21 March 1980.
 His father Vasu Mourthi made a living as a food seller.
 Vignes had three sisters in his family, and he was married in April 2001.
 He had no children.

-Vignes and his kin moved to Johor Bahru in the late 1990s, and from that point, Vignes began travelling to Singapore to work, like many Malaysians before him who travelled to Singapore for better employment and higher income to provide a better life.
+Vignes and his kin moved to Johor Bahru in the late 1990s, and from that point, Vignes began travelling to Singapore to work, like many Malaysians before him who travelled to Singapore for better employment and higher income to provide better life.
 He was working as a machine operator prior to his arrest.